You are here

 Appoint initial corporate directors.
 The directors of your corporation will be some of the most important parts of your business.
 They will work alongside the officers and shareholders to keep the business running smoothly.

-Issue stock.
+Issue Stock.
 The shareholders in your business will also be the stockholders, and will be a vital part of the corporation.

 Comply with federal and state tax requirements.
 You can get your federal Employer Identification Number (EIN) on the IRS website.

 Becoming incorporated requires time, money and a high level of dedication.
 For more information on the details of what a corporation is, check out the Secretary of State’s legal entity comparison document and stay current on the latest Georgia corporation news.
-If you want to review the different options for your small business, visit our previous blogs about the details of sole proprietorships and how to start an LLC.

 About the Author